dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 9. The ninth section uses the current session to save the movies, actors, contact details, and stuntmen created.
 Note that we haven't explicitly saved actors.
 This is not needed because SQLAlchemy, by default, uses the [`save-update` cascade strategy](http://docs.sqlalchemy.org/en/latest/orm/cascades.html#cascade-save-update).
 10. The tenth section commits the current session to the database and closes it.

-To run this Python script, we can simply issue the `python inserts.py` command in the main directory of our database.
+To run this Python script, we can simply issue the `python inserts.py` command (let's not to run `pipenv shell` first) in the main directory of our database.
 Running it will create 5 tables in the PostgreSQL database and populate these tables with the data that we created.
 In the next section we will learn how to query these tables.

 ### Querying Data with SQLAlchemy ORM